Joalor64GH/alura/01 - basics.md

 # Əlura Basics
-Əlura uses only soft sounds in the English IPA. <br>
-This basically means that harsh or sharp phonemes are completely avoided.
+Əlura uses only soft sounds in the English IPA, so harsh or sharp phonemes are completely avoided.
 It also comes with its own special writing system.

 ![](https://github.com/Joalor64GH/alura/blob/main/alura.png?raw=true)